esmerek/terrific-zebra-dadb5/content/pages/index.md

     section_id: lorem-ipsum
     subtitle: lorem-ipsum
     image_alt: lorem-ipsum
-    content: "## We unleash\_people's talent\_to create\_collective impact\n\nTogether we rise Epic Fusion as an agile evolutionary organization towards tomorrow.
+    content: "### We unleash\_people's talent\_to create\_collective impact\n\nTogether we rise Epic Fusion as an agile evolutionary organization towards tomorrow.
 We believe in distributed authority and collective intelligence to grow each and every day.
-Born in 2021 we are committed to building the distributed future and choose talent over locality.\n\n"
+Born in 2021 we are committed to building the distributed future and choose talent over locality.\n"
     type: section_content
   - title: Discover how we serve you towards Digital Tomorrow
     section_id: lorem-ipsum